 These Grilled Greek Lamb Chop Lollipops With Tzatziki Sauce are a flavor-packed appetizer perfect for any casual get-together OR even a classy cocktail party!
-Serve them with an easy homemade tzatziki sauce and your guests will be raving for weeks!
+Serve them with an easy homemade tzatziki sauce and my roasted potato wedges and people will LOVE you.

 Lollipop lambchops only LOOK like they took hours to make.